nvie/decoders/README.md

 Decoder&lt;any&gt; }&gt;</i>(mapping: O): <i>Decoder&lt;{ ... }&gt;</i>
 [&lt;&gt;](https://github.com/nvie/decoders/blob/master/src/object.js 'Source')

-Like `object()`, but will retain any extra properties on the input type unvalidated that are not part of the decoder definition.
+Like `object()`, but will pass through any extra fields on the input object unvalidated that will thus be of `unknown` type statically.

 <!-- prettier-ignore-start -->
 ```javascript